IamSujeesh/go-eks-gitops-platform/README.md

 ## CD Implementation (Argo CD)

-Every time ci pipeline runs ,Argo CD has to identif the change and push it to k8s cluster
+Every time ci pipeline runs ,Argo CD has to identifies the change and push it to k8s cluster

 - Install Argo CD